begadten-cmyk/songs-like/README.md

 ## Notes

 - **Audio Features**: The optional feature chips (tempo, energy, valence, danceability) require Spotify API access to the audio-features endpoint.
 If your app doesn't have access or the API returns 403/429, the app will gracefully hide these chips and still show all song recommendations.
-- **Fallback Strategy**: If Spotify's `/recommendations` endpoint fails, the app automatically falls back to fetching related artists' top tracks, ensuring you always get results.
+- **Fallback Strategy**: If Spotify's `/recommendations` endpoint fails or is unavailable, the app automatically falls back to a search-based approach that combines genre-based searches, artist-specific searches, and keyword matching to find similar tracks.
+This ensures you always get relevant results even if certain API endpoints are restricted.

 ## API Endpoints